 Hanging signs are a popular choice for real estate signs.
-Hanging real estate signs serve the same purpose as a yard sign.
-They are made up of a hanging signpost or “swing post” and a hanging sign panel.
+They serve the same purpose as a yard sign and are made up of a hanging signpost or “swing post” and a hanging sign panel.
 Many realtors prefer hanging real estate signs to traditional yard signs because hanging signs, arguably, present a more stylish look than other yard signs.
 As part of their branding, some franchises have gone entirely to hanging signs.

 Real Estate Sign Posts

-A hanging signpost can be made of a variety of materials.
-The best swing posts are made of steel or aluminum rather than plastic.
+A hanging signpost can be made of a variety of materials, but the best swing posts are made of steel or aluminum rather than plastic.
 If you’re using a steel post, powder-coating is especially important because it prevents rust from forming.
 Most swing posts, regardless of the type of metal they’re built with, are powder-coated for stylistic or brand identity reasons.

-The main sign panel on a hanging sign is suspended from a crossarm, which is a part of the post.
-With the majority of signposts, there is space for a rider above the crossarm.
+The main sign panel is suspended from a crossarm, which is a part of the post.
+With the majority of sign posts, there is space for a rider above the crossarm.
 The crossarm must be sturdy enough to support the sign panel as well as any riders placed on top.
 This is critical because riders are frequently hung from the bottom of the main hanging sign panel.

 Hanging Sign Panels